mosra/magnum-bindings/doc/python/magnum.trade.rst

     :ref:`mutable_indices` and :ref:`mutable_attribute()`, for example to
     perform a static transformation of the mesh before passing it to OpenGL.

+    Normalized formats (such as :ref:`VertexFormat.VECTOR3UB_NORMALIZED`) are
+    unpacked to a corresponding floating-point representation in element access and packed from a floating-point representation in mutable acess.
+The type annotation is however still matching the original type (such as :py:`'3B'` in this case), so code consuming these via the buffer protocol needs to handle the normalization explicitly if needed.

 .. py:property:: magnum.trade.MeshData.mutable_index_data
     :raise AttributeError: If :ref:`index_data_flags` doesn't contain
         :ref:`DataFlag.MUTABLE`